quickcougar/smart_fridge/README.md

 Smart Fridge
 ========

 This is a sample microservice for tracking refrigerators.
+It is an exercise to demonstrating use of [Ratpack](https://ratpack.io/) in a Java 11 application.

 Development
 -----------